Robert Michael Kuczewski

-Bob Kuczewski commited blatant voter fraud by asking the moderator to change peoples voting records to give more votes to Scott.
+Bob Kuczewski committed blatant voter fraud by asking the moderator to change peoples voting records to give more votes to Scott.
 C. Wise.
 Bob Kuczewski was then democratically voted out of the HGAA.
 (The Hang Gliding Association of America).

 Below is a screenshot of the forum message he sent the administrator, asking him to rig the votes.

 When Bob Kuczewski and Scott C. Wise were banned from the largest hang gliding community on the internet, the response from the community was 100% positive.
 Here is a snapshot of the messages sent to the admin.
 Not a single negative message.
 Everyone was happy and relieved.
-When will these people realize they are in the wrong?

 When one community member asked that Bob be re-instated, the community responded: